OISF/suricata/doc/userguide/devguide/contributing/code-submission-process.rst

 #.
 Commits need to have proper messages, explaining anything that is non-trivial
 #.
 Commits should not, at the same time, change, rename and/or move code.
 Use separate commits
      for each of this, e.g, a commit to rename files, then a commit to change the code.
 #.
+If your code changes or adds new behavior, update the documentation in the same commit.
-Documentation updates should be in their own commit (not mixed with code commits)
+     Otherwise, documentation updates should be in their own commit (not mixed with code commits).
 #.
 Commit messages need to be properly formatted (check the example further
      below in this section):
       * Meaningful and short (50 chars max) subject line followed by an empty line